 The officer I’m talking to seems disappointed that I’m not drunk.
 After asking a few questions (“Who are you?
 Why are you here?
 What do you do?
 Who is that woman?”) and gesturing wildly for a bit, trying to explain some deeper concept but failing, he hands me his phone and says, “You talk.
 My superior.”

-My eyes widen and my jaw mentally drops as I attempt to confirm what I think he’s getting at.
+My jaw mentally drops as I attempt to confirm what I think he’s getting at.
 “Are you saying that in India, my wife is not allowed to lean against me in the car?”

 The officer puts up both hands as if defending himself against an attack, and says something quickly in Hindi, which I don’t catch, but is apparently funny, as all the other police sitting in the back of the car burst into riotous laughter.
-The officer puts his hand on my shoulder, like a father explaining to his son about the ‘facts of life,’ and says “No, it is fine at home, but,” he smiles at me helplessly, “it is not done.
+The officer puts his hand on my shoulder, like a father explaining the ‘facts of life’ to his son.
+He says, “No, it is fine at home, but,” he smiles at me, “it is not done.
 Taxi, it is public.”

 From there, I’m walked back to the cab, and we drive back home, arriving a few minutes later.